 Q: How do you price your items?

 A: We try to stay as close to the Japanese price at the current exchange rate as possible.
-However, realize that there is more to importing clothes from another country than just the exchange rate.
-We need to recover all of our costs, plus have some left over for profit, or there'd be no point for us to be in business.
+However, there is more to importing clothes from another country than just the exchange rate.
+We need to recover all of our costs, plus have some left over for profit.

 Q: What is the five item rule in your fitting area, and why do you have it?
 (This will apply in our new store too.)